 - You will have to pay attention to potential infections if your nipples are pierced.
 Pierced nipples are prone to develop infections, and, in this case, if scars appear as well, your holes might close.
 If this happens, you need to make sure you check your milk holes to keep them open and treat your infection as soon as it appears.
 It is also a good idea to increase the level of hygiene just to avoid such infections in the first place.

 - Make sure your baby doesn’t swallow the piercings!
-This is a crucial aspect because it is a big hazard for such a situation to happen, especially if your maternity nipple rings are small.
+This is crucial because it is a big hazard for such a situation to happen, especially if your maternity nipple rings are small.
 But this applies to any type of jewelry you might wear on your nipples.
 Your baby might also find it harder to latch on if you wear nipple jewelry.
 To avoid such situations and eliminate the risks altogether, it might be a good idea to remove your nipple jewelry when you are breastfeeding.

 - If your nipples are pierced, it is essential to share this information with your doctor.
 They will let you know if your piercings might be a problem and how you can breastfeed your baby in the safest way for both of you.